Software-Improvement-Group/sigridci/docs/sigridci-integration/mendix-github-actions.md

 Please note: `QSM` is the brand name used by Mendix, in this manual we will use `Sigrid`.

+This documentation covers cloud-based Sigrid.
+For on-premise Sigrid, refer to the section about [on-premise analysis configuration](../organization-integration/onpremise-analysis.md).
+{: .attention }

 ## Prerequisites

 - You are not using the default Mendix teamserver, but you are using your own Git server for version control of your projects.